-As part of the interest rate benchmark reform, the publication of all remaining USD LIBOR settings ceased on June 30, 2023 and consistent with our transition plan, our exposure to non-derivative financial assets, non-derivative financial liabilities, derivative notional and undrawn balances of loan commitments referencing USD LIBOR interest rates is no longer material to our financial statements (October 31, 2022 - \$57.5 billion, \$1.5 billion, \$5,772.4 billion and \$59.3 billion, respectively).
-We continue to manage significant exposures to benchmarks that have no announced plans for cessation or further reform, including the EURO Interbank Offered Rate (EURIBOR) and Australian Bank Bill Swap Rate (BBSW), which are excluded from the tables above.
+On June 28, 2024, the publication of all remaining Canadian Dollar Offered Rate (CDOR) settings was ceased and relatedly we have ceased our Bankers' Acceptance-based lending.
+Consistent with our transition plan, our exposure to non-derivative financial assets, non-derivative financial liabilities, derivative notional and undrawn balances of loan commitments referencing CDOR and interest rates substantially similar to CDOR is no longer material to our financial statements (October 31, 2023 - \$29.5 billion, \$24.7 billion, \$2,154.3 billion, and \$40.0 billion, respectively).

+We continue to manage significant exposures to benchmarks that have no announced plans for cessation or further reform, including the EURO Interbank Offered Rate (EURIBOR) and Australian Bank Bill Swap Rate (BBSW).